Harmlessbb/SimplyDrive/README.md

 (Waiting Customer Arrival -> Car In Workshop -> Is Problems?
 YES -> Report Problems to Customer NO -> Inform the customer the car is ready to be collected)

+We are a completely independent team, and we are not affiliated with any car dealerships or manufacturers.
+We are not responsible for any damages or issues that may arise from the use of this application.

 Authors: Dawid Hojdysz, Aiden Lewis-Baker